-In some cases (for example, to debug data processing problems) you may need to view raw memory of the running process.
-For this, CLion provides Memory View: you can jump from a pointer in the Variables pane to the memory region that includes the required address and examine the changes along with stepping through the program.
+In some cases, for example, when debugging data processing problems, you may need to view raw memory of the running process.
+For this, CLion provides Memory View: you can jump from a pointer in the Variables tab to the memory region that includes the required address and examine the changes along with stepping through the program.

-In the Variables pane of the Debugger tool window, select the desired pointer variable.
-For a non-pointer object in memory, you can set a watch for the variable's address (like
+In the Variables tab of the Debug tool window, select the desired pointer variable.

 Press Ctrl+Enter or choose Show in Memory View from the variable's context menu:

-When you step through your code, CLion highlights the changes that happen in the currently shown memory region:
+When you step through the code, CLion highlights the changes that happen in the currently shown memory region: